 Equally respecting all religions is an essential part of the idea of Satyagraha.
 Gandhi encouraged not only respecting other religions but also knowing them and getting involved in the religious activities of other religions, since for Gandhi, all religions espoused the same idea about God and promoted harmony among the children of God.

 However, the kind of secularism promoted by Gandhi was different from the Western brand of secularism that detaches the state from religion completely.
 Gandhi’s secularism requires, on the contrary, an active involvement of the state.
 He voiced his opinion in favour of teaching the principles of different religions to kids in schools.
-He was also in favour of balancing the competing interests of various religious groups in order to maintain stability.
+He was also in favour of balancing the competing interests of various religious groups to maintain stability.

 Bread-labour